mistycheney/MouseBrainAtlas/doc/Demo.md

 This demo assumes a subject brain (DEMO999) is roughly globally aligned with the atlas (atlasV7).
+It shows how to:
-It performs local registration for 7N (facial motor nucleus).
+- register 7N (facial motor nucleus) individually.
-And then registers 3N_R and 4N_R as a group.
+- registers 3N_R and 4N_R as a group.

 ---------------------------